jkerai1/WindowsHardeningScripts/ChromeHardening/readme.md

 https://chromeenterprise.google/policies/

-There are additional policies you want to enable/disable on a per org use case
+There are additional policies you want to enable/disable on a per org use case like autoclick, audio capture, network sandbox, screenshot capture